AdguardTeam/KnowledgeBaseDNS/docs/general/flush-dns-cache.md

 `sudo rndc exec`

-## How to flush DNS cache Chrome browsers
+## How to flush DNS cache in Chrome-based browsers

 In the browser address bar, enter the link **chrome://net-internals/#dns** and click the *Clear Host Cache* button.